Its4Nik/Screb/README.md

 # Screb
 📬 Screb is a selfhosted YAML configurable "Web Trigger for Scripts"

-the Name Screb comes from:  SCRipt + WEBsite
+the Name Screb comes from:  SCRipt + wEBsite

 # Features: